 The little gardeners have been listening to The Chronicles of Narnia as their bedtime reading for the past few months.
 We started in the beginning with The Magician’s Nephew and are now in the final book, The Last Battle.
-It’s an incredible series, and my husband and I looked forward to bedtime reading as much as the kids did (the hubs even asked one night for “just one more chapter!”).
+It’s an incredible series, and my husband and I looked forward to bedtime reading as much as the kids did.
+(The hubs even asked one night for “just one more chapter!”)
 In the book The Lion, the Witch, and the Wardrobe, sweet Lucy meets a faun called Mr. Tumnus in her first trip into the land of Narnia.
 They strike up an immediate friendship over a tea of cake, jam, and toast with sardines.
 Clearly her parents never reinforced the whole “don’t talk to strangers, and certainly don’t go to their home five minutes after you meet them” rule.
 But thankfully, everything turns out just fine.

 To mark the end of our Narnia journey, we decided to host a little Tea with Mr. Tumnus party with a few other homeschooling friends.
 The kids were thrilled to use real tea cups with saucers, tiny “silver” forks and spoons, and to have treats like pear cake, lemon glazed scones, and turkish delight.
-(Turkish delight is also from The Lion, the Witch, and the Wardrobe, and I was able to order a small box from Amazon; it was essentially a square gummy-type candy coated in powdered sugar.)
+(Turkish delight is also from The Lion, the Witch, and the Wardrobe, and I was able to order a small box from Amazon.
+It is essentially a square gummy-type candy coated in powdered sugar.)
 A fun time was had by all, including the moms, since we got to chat and enjoy scones and tea as well.

 Preheat oven to 425 degrees.
 Combine soft whole wheat flour (or all-purpose or regular whole wheat in a pinch) in a bowl along with the baking powder, baking soda, salt, and sugar.
 Whisk to combine.
 Add in cubed butter and use a pastry cutter or fork to mix in.
 You want the mixture to look crumbly with no big chunks of butter.

 In a separate bowl, combine Greek yogurt and milk.
 Add to the flour mixture.
 Stir just until combined.
-Your dough should be all together in a ball, but if it’s too crumbly, and not coming together, add more milk a tablespoon at a time.
+Your dough should be all together in a ball.
+But if it’s too crumbly, and not coming together, add more milk a tablespoon at a time.